absalom-muc/MHI-AC-Ctrl/SPI.md

 For the testing and evaluation of the protocol the remote controls [MH-AC-WIFI-1](https://www.intesisbox.com/de/mitsubishi-heavy-ascii-wifi-ac-mh-ac-wmp-1/gateway/) and [RC-E5](https://www.mhi-mth.co.jp/en/products/pdf/pjz012a087b_german.pdf) were used.

 ## Signature
 The MOSI signature bytes indicate the start of a frame with the 3 bytes 0x6c, 0x80, 0x04.
 The first signature byte varies with the AC.
-For some [Mitsubishi AC models](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/6#issue-558530669) 0x6d is used.
+For some [Mitsubishi AC models](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/6#issue-558530669) it is 0x6d.
 The MISO frame has the signature 0xa9, 0x00, 0x07.

 ## Data